This LP was originally released as King LP 395-506 in 1956:

 15. Pachuco Bop - Mad Mel Sebastian

 recorded for M & S in 1952, probably in Los Angeles.
 B Side of "Raven Hop."
 “Mad Mel Sebastian” is a pseudonym for …?
 Is it Chuck Higgins?
 Or someone cashing in on Chuck’s “Pachuco Hop”?
 Does anyone know anything about Mad Mel?
-A comment on the original post says that he had a disc on the small "R&B" label called "Walkin' On The Ceiling."
+A comment on the original post says that he had a disc on the small "R and B" label called "Walkin' On The Ceiling."

 16. Cherry - Clarence Palmer & The Jive Bombers